Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

 We hope the following 25 unique ideas and tips to promote your restaurant will help your restaurant boost sales and thrive for years to come.

 Personal contact with potential customers is a vital timeless practice.
 It starts in your own backyard.

-Personally visit companies in your area and offer special promotions personally.
-You can drop off a handful of coupons, special offers, or maybe even a plate of appetizers.
+Personally visit companies in your area and offer them special promotions.
+You can drop off a handful of coupons, special offers, or even a plate of appetizers.

 2. A Sparkling Restroom